watchmen-coder/sifnode/ui/create-checkpoint.md

+This doc is out of date... yes we should just use vagrant

 # Instant Stack Spike

 So there is a massive problem with our DX due to how long the blockchains take to startup as we need to commission liquidity pools and whitelist tokens.
 I went on a spike in an attempt to try and get us a deterministic testing environment as if I was right we could increase productivity by a huge amount as it is really slow working with the backing services and I was thinking this might not be too hard.
 (I was wrong).
 Here I want to share what I worked out.